filenest/filenest/docs/docs/index.md

       details: Load and manage your assets from third party services like Cloudinary in your own app.
       icon: 🔥
     - title: "Build Your Own Component"
-      details: Just like Radix UI, Filenest provides you with the core building blocks.
-Just add your own styles and layout on top!
+      details: Just like Radix UI, Filenest provides you with all the core building blocks.
+Just add your own styles on top!
       icon: 🎨
     - title: "Integrate Into Your Existing API"
       details: Filesnest comes with adapters to easily create API routes Filenest uses to fetch your data.